 What you will learn:¶

-- how to access and preview the dataset
+- how to access the dataset

 - select and reduce the data